-Breakfast – a feast of breads, pastries and local cheese and charcuterie – is served in Monade, a wood-panelled room on the ground floor of the castle, which also serves lunch and dinner on Mondays and Tuesdays.
-The second restaurant, Dyades, helmed by the talented Geraud Dupuis, is open for lunch and dinner, Wednesday to Sunday; seasonal products and vegetables from the garden are given a Michelin-level makeover.
+Breakfast – a feast of breads, pastries and local cheese and charcuterie – is served in Dyades.
+Its lunches and dinners are equally tempting.
+Seasonal products and vegetables from the garden are given a delicious makeover.
 Don’t miss a taste of the famous Limousin beef, or the foie gras with butternut squash.
 Monade, a wood-panelled room on the ground floor of the castle is open for private dinners.

 There’s a cocktail bar in Dyades, offering Cognac-based muddles, of course, but also various other wines and beers.